Muguruza advances to quarter-finals in Berlin

 The Spanish tennis player Garbiñe Muguruza, sixth seed, is already in the quarterfinals of the Berlin tournament after beating the Kazakh on Thursday Elena Rybakina in two quick sets (6-4 and 6-3).

-Muguruza, number 13 in the world, canceled the powerful serve of his rival, who scored 11 direct aces, with a remarkable game to the rest.
+Muguruza, number 13 in the world, canceled the powerful service of his rival, who scored 11 direct aces, with a remarkable game to the rest.

 The Spanish converted 4 of the 5 break points she had to certify her second consecutive victory on grass, a surface on which she had not competed since 2019, at Wimbeldon.